2013–14 Uruguayan Primera División season

-The 2013–14 Liga Profesional de Primera División season, also known as the 2013–14 Copa Uruguaya or the 2013–14 Campeonato Uruguayo, was the 110th season of Uruguay's top-flight football league, and the 83rd in which wat is professional.
+The 2013–14 Liga Profesional de Primera División season, also known as the 2013–14 Copa Uruguaya or the 2013–14 Campeonato Uruguayo, was the 110th season of Uruguay's top-flight football league, and the 83rd in which it was professional.
 Peñarol was the defending champion.
 Danubio won the title, their fourth league championship victory in the club's history.

 Teams

 Sixteen teams competed in the Primera División during this season.
 Thirteen teams remained from the 2012–13 season.
 Bella Vista, Progreso, and Central Español were relegated after accumulating the fewest points in the relegation table.
 They were replaced by Sud América, Rentistas, and Miramar Misiones, the 2012–13 Segunda División winner, runner-up, and playoff winner, respectively.
 All of the new teams made repeat appearances in the top division.